 What are the key roles of an Abernethy Volunteer?

-The volunteer role, which is often varied and challenging, requires the team member to be involved in:
+The volunteer role, which is often varied, requires the team member to be involved in:

 - Food preparation, cooking and service

 - Housekeeping, including cleaning and changeover day work